kuhchung/kuhchung.github.io/pages/armory/index.md

 You can swap the HR greaves for the LR greaves if you want.

 Truth is, there's a lot of ways to make less optimal versions of Sharpness+1 and some variety of earplugs.
-When I first reach HR51, these are the first sets I make, and I improvise until I can refine them into Endgame Standard or Endgame HGE.
+When I first reach HR51, these are the first sets I make by mixing whatever Vangis and Helios I have, and I improvise until I can refine them into Endgame Standard or Endgame HGE.

 ---